AWS WAF Token Solving

 # Example usage

-token = solve_AWS_WAF_TOKEN(
+result = solve_AWS_WAF_TOKEN(

 site_url='https://aws.amazon.com/register',